-Table 4 summarizes the estimated veteran effects associated with the various choices for the quasi-differencing factor ψ_t .
-Given the relative stability of the wage gaps at different ages in Figures 3a-3c, we simplify the presentation by focusing on pooled models that combine wages in two sub-periods: the years from 1991 to 2000, which represents the first decade after completion of military service by the conscripts; and the years from 2002 to 2009, which represents the "mid-career" period for men born in 1967.
-More detailed year-by-year results are reported in the Appendix.
+Table 4 summarizes the estimated veteran effects associated with the various choices for the quasi-differencing factor $\psi_t$ .
+Given the relative stability of the wage gaps at different ages in Figures 3A-3C, we simplify the presentation by focusing on pooled models that combine wages in two subperiods: the years from 1991 to 2000, which represents the first decade after completion of military service by the conscripts; and the years from 2002 to 2009, which represents the "mid-career" period for men born in 1967.
+More detailed year-by-year results are reported in the online Appendix.

 The first panel of Table 4 shows results for the overall sample.
-For the 1991-2000 period, the estimation results show a small effect that is within a standard error of 0 for all values of the quasi-differencing factor.
-For the later period the average effect is 2.1% with no control for pre-enlistment wages, 2.1% when the pre-enlistment wage is entered freely in the regression model (its estimated coefficient is 0.36), 2.0% when wages in all periods are differenced from the pre-enlistment wage, and 1.9% when we quasi-difference using a factor of 2.62.
-The stability of the estimates across different
+For the 1991-2000 period, the estimation results show a small effect that is within a standard error of zero for all values of the quasi-differencing factor.
+For the later period, the average effect is 2.1 percent with no control for pre-enlistment wages, 2.1 percent when the pre-enlistment wage is entered freely in the regression model (its estimated coefficient is 0.36), 2.0 percent when wages in all periods are differenced from the pre-enlistment wage, and 1.9 percent when we quasi-difference using a factor of 2.62.